 See a list of current Guides and Rentals

-As of March 2, 2020, the U.S. Air Force is selling marine gas to the public at Southwinds Marina.
+Southwinds (US Air Force) Marina is available to active and retired military personnel.
+U.S. Air Force does sell marine gas to the public at Southwinds Marina.
 This is the only location on the lake where marine gas is available.
-Marine gas is available to the public on Sunday to Thursday from 10 a.m. to 2 p.m. and Friday & Saturday from 10 a.m. to 5 p.m.
-Starting in mid-March 2020, the hours that marine gas will be available for sale are Monday to Thursday from 10 a.m. to 5 p.m. and Friday to Sunday from 10 a.m. to 7 p.m.
-Please call Southwinds Marina at (830) 775-7800 if you have any questions.
+Marine gas is available to the public Monday to Thursday from 10 a.m. to 5 p.m. and Friday to Sunday from 10 a.m. to 7 p.m.

 Water skiing is permitted at Amistad.
-There is no commercial skiing available, so you must bring your own boat and skis.
+However, there is no commercial skiing available, so you must bring your own boat and skis.